 Picking teams can almost always lead to social laddering from best to worst as campers pick teams based on popularity and athleticism.
 For kids on the bottom of the social ladder, this is painful.
-Instead of fostering unhealthy team picking, try this method:
+Instead of fostering unhealthy team picking, staff should be selecting the teams